NicholasMoser/BinaryHero/README.md

 stage.
 It was further inspired by games like [AudioSurf](https://www.audio-surf.com/) which generate a unique level based on the music track.

+Doors are folders that lead to new encounters.
+Locked doors are files and folders that are inaccessible by the game.

 Many file types are recognized by Binary Hero, and the characteristics of the possible encounters will be tailored to the characteristics of the file.
 For example, particularly large image files will yield harder encounters with greater prizes.
 Every player of this game should